blankyblank/xbps-fzf/README.md

 ## fzf tips.

-When you have xfzf open to change the way fzf searches you can use a few different methods.
+When you have xbps-fzf open to change the way fzf searches you can use a few different methods.

 By quoting a string you will enable exact-match mode.
 Meaning if you quote your search it will search for that exact string instead of fuzzy searching.